 Almond Flour Pizza Crust Recipe (Grain Free)

-1/3 cup Parmesan cheese
+- 1/3 cup parmesan cheese shredded

-1/2 tsp organic oregano (sources)
+- 1/2 tsp dried oregano preferably organic

-1/2 tsp organic onion powder (sources)
+- 1/2 tsp onion powder preferably organic

-1/2 tsp organic basil (sources)
+- 1/2 tsp dried basil preferably organic

-2 cloves organic garlic, minced
+- 2 cloves garlic minced, preferably organic

-1/4 tsp sea salt (sources)
+- 1/4 tsp sea salt

 Beat eggs slightly with Parmesan cheese and coconut oil.
 Add herbs and flour and mix until well blended dough.

 Form 2 small pizzas on a large pizza pan covered in unbleached parchment paper.
-Place another piece of parchment paper on top so that the dough doesn't stick to your hands and press out dough until you have 2 thin pizza crusts about 8″ across.
+Place another piece of parchment paper on top so that the dough doesn't stick to your hands and press out dough until you have 2 thin pizza crusts about 8" across.

 Bake at 425 F/218 C for 10 minutes or until crusts are slightly browned on the edges.
 Note: this grain free, almond flour pizza crust does not expand while baking.